entralliance/entralliance.github.io/openoa_examples.rst

 OpenOA documentation
 ==========
-OpenOA documentation is hosted on `ReadTheDocs <https://openoa.readthedocs.io/en/latest/>`_
+OpenOA documentation is hosted on `ReadTheDocs <https://openoa.readthedocs.io/en/latest/>`_.

+Data are stored and organized in OpenOA using a ``PlantData`` object.
+The ``PlantData`` class in the OpenOA fork included in the ENTR runtime contains a ``from_entr`` method (`link to source code with documentation <https://github.com/entralliance/OpenOA/blob/main/operational_analysis/types/plant.py#L313>`_), which is used to load data into OpenOA from the ENTR warehouse.